AndersWik/anderswik.github.io/_posts/2014-10-06-Git-Commands.markdown

 This line is optional instead of using origin when doing a pull or push you can type the url of your remote repository.

-If you want you can use `git remote show origin` to make sure you set the origin variables correctly.
+If you want you can use `git remote show origin` or `git remote -v` to make sure you set the origin variables correctly.
 Next use `git pull origin master` to clone the content of the remote repository to your local repository.
 Now you can work on it.
 When done use `git push origin master` to push the changes to the remote repository.